WeakestLinuxEnjoyer/LLM-Bash-Assistant/LLMan/HOWTO.md

 Set the temperature to 0.3.
 This will make your AI more strict with the answer.

-Slash Command :
->According to the documents you have

 **4. Upload Training Data**

 Find an upload button on the right corner of your workspace menu.
 Click "upload data".
 Since the origram do not allow us to automatically unzip data, click all files; shift and hold arrow down button.